ChilliCream/workshops/crypto/docs/docs/02-Hot Chocolate/03-Building a foundation/03-DataLoader.md

 - InputObjectTypeExtension
 - EnumTypeExtension

-Last, all **DataLoader** will be automatically added to the GraphQL module.
+Last, all classes inheriting from `IDataLoader`, i.e. all **DataLoader**, are also added.
+This greatly reduced the number of types that need to be added to the schema manually.

-- IDataLoader

 :::

 To register the generated GraphQL module with the GraphQL configuration, we need to head over to the `Program.cs` and chain in `AddAssetTypes` to the GraphQL configuration builder.

 :::note

+**remark: maybe it's only me, but what is the 'ModuleInfo.cs'?
+Where does it come from?
+Doesn't this contradict the preceding note about 'automatically' adding?
+And where is 'AddAssetType()' defined?**

 The GraphQL module name is defined in the `ModuleInfo.cs` file.